AdobeDocs/campaign-web.en/help/v8/audience/about-audiences.md

 You have two possibilities:

 * use an existing audience defined in the Adobe Campaign console.
+See XX.
 * create a new audience that will be used for the email.
+See XX.

 You can also define control groups to avoid sending messages to a portion of your audience in order to measure the impact of your campaigns.
+See XX.